‘Fifty Shades Of Grey: The Musical’? Could This Soon Be The New Bachelorette Party Trend?

 — Shady Music Facts (@TheFactsOfShade) January 11, 2017

 The entire trilogy will be made into movies.
 The first movie, Fifty Shades of Grey, was released in 2015, starring Jamie Dornan as Christian Grey and Dakota Johnson as Anastasia Steele.
-Despite mixed reviews, Forbes reports that the movie made over $500 million worldwide, one of the top six most successful R-rated films ever made.
-The second movie, cleverly released in time for Valentine’s Day 2017 is entitled Fifty Shades Darker, again starring Jamie Dornan and Dakota Johnson.
+Despite mixed reviews, Forbes reports that the movie made over $500 million worldwide, making it one of the top six most successful R-rated films ever made.
+The second movie, cleverly released in time for Valentine’s Day 2017, is titled Fifty Shades Darker, again starring Jamie Dornan and Dakota Johnson.

 If there was a Fifty Shades of Grey: The Musical, would you want to see it?
 Do you think you would travel to London’s West End to see it in person, or would you rather see it in a city like Las Vegas?
-Or, would you just rather forget about anything having to do with Fifty Shades of Grey?
+Would you just rather forget about anything having to do with Fifty Shades of Grey?

 [Featured Image by Ian Gavan/Getty Images]